douglas86/ci-pp5-property-api/Readme.md

 ##### Problem?

-- The data has not be serialized when fetching and sending data
+- The data has not been serialized when fetching and sending data

 ![first.png](assets/docs/json_data/first.png)

 ##### Solution?

 - The First thing was to change the view to async and await
-- The Second thing that needed to be done was add the Serializer class
+- The Second thing that needed to be done was to add the Serializer class
-- This was to sterilize the class from raw sql data to json data
+- This was to sterilize the class from raw SQL data to JSON data

 ![second.png](assets/docs/json_data/second.png)